 Target grades: 5–12

 Derek’s Gift: A True Story of Love and Courage

-When Derek Sheckman, a high school senior from Swampscott, was diagnosed with a rare form of cancer he began keeping a journal of his experiences and insights.
+When Derek Sheckman, a high school senior from Swampscott, MA, was diagnosed with a rare form of cancer, he began keeping a journal of his experiences and insights.
 Michael Tougias and health teacher Buck Harris have co-authored a book that includes Derek’s journal, the lessons we can all learn from it, and the amazing journey of the five key people in Derek’s life.
-In this presentation for high school students, Tougias uses powerful images to tell Derek’s story, which shows the true meaning of love and courage.
+In this presentation for middle and high school students, Tougias uses powerful images to tell Derek’s story, which shows the true meaning of love and courage.